cloudera/hue/docs/sdk/sdk.md

 ##### Keyboard Shortcuts

 Declaring keyboard shortcuts for your application is fairly easy, though it is possible to come up with complexities of course.
 First, you'll want to review the documentation for [Keyboard](http://mootools.net/docs/more/Interface/Keyboard) and [Keyboard.Extras](http://mootools.net/docs/more/Interface/Keyboard.Extras).
 In general, you'll want to define hot-keys with the `addShortcut` method which allows you to add metadata like a description and a custom string for the keys to press.
-This is added to the list of shortcuts when the user clicks the "shortcuts" button in the Desktop (or uses the hot-key to show them - *ctrl+?*).
+This is added to the list of shortcuts when the user clicks the "shortcuts" button in HUE (or uses the hot-key to show them - *ctrl+?*).
 Note that your hot-keys are only in effect when your application is in focus.

-Here's a quick example of a hot-key in Hue - in this case, from the File Browser:
+Here's a quick example of a hot-key in HUE - in this case, from the File Browser:

 	this.jframe.addShortcuts({
 		'Open Selected': {